DjLiKiDo/Qntropy/docs/Design Document.md

   - requests (for external API interactions, e.g., price fetching)
 - **Architecture**: Modular design following SOLID principles
 - **Data Storage**:
-  - CSV files for input
+  - CSV files for input data.
-  - SQLite/CSV for processed data
+  - **Processed Data**: Initially, processed data (reconciled transactions, calculated basis, etc.) will be stored in CSV files within the `data/output/` directory.
+This allows for a simpler initial implementation.
+A database solution (e.g., SQLite or PostgreSQL) will be considered for future enhancements to handle larger datasets and more complex queries more efficiently.

 ### 2.2 Directory Structure
 ```